Leo231101/ALX_BE_CAPSTONE_PROJECT/README.md

 ## Authentication

-This API uses token-based authentication.
-Users must authenticate via token to interact with most endpoints.
-You can authenticate by logging in or creating a new account
+To access the API's features, users are required to authenticate using a token.
+This token-based authentication method is necessary for interactions with most endpoints.
+To authenticate, users can either log in with their existing credentials or create a new account
 ---

 ## Endpoints